harishanandan555/nxticker/TERMS_OF_SERVICE.md

 # TERMS OF SERVICE

-These Terms of Service (the "Terms") govern the use of the NxTicker application programming interfaces and related services (the "NxTicker Platform") operated by Conglorean Datalabs and Media Private Limited ("NxTicker", "we", or "us").
-These Terms apply to any person or entity who accesses or uses the NxTicker Platform ("Client", "User", or "you").
-By accessing or using the NxTicker Platform, you agree to be bound by these Terms.
+These Terms of Service (the "Terms") govern the use of the NXTicker application programming interfaces and related services (the "NXTicker Platform") operated by Conglorean Datalabs and Media Private Limited ("NXTicker", "we", or "us").
+These Terms apply to any person or entity who accesses or uses the NXTicker Platform ("Client", "User", or "you").
+By accessing or using the NXTicker Platform, you agree to be bound by these Terms.

-NxTicker and User shall individually be referred to as a "Party" and collectively as the "Parties."
+NXTicker and User shall individually be referred to as a "Party" and collectively as the "Parties."

 ## 1. Definitions

-a. **NxTicker Platform**: The stock market data APIs, analytics, documentation, software, and related services owned and operated by NxTicker.
+a. **NXTicker Platform**: The stock market data APIs, analytics, documentation, software, and related services owned and operated by NXTicker.

-b. **Content**: Any and all data, text, code, information, or materials accessed through the NxTicker Platform.
+b. **Content**: Any and all data, text, code, information, or materials accessed through the NXTicker Platform.

-c. **Client Application**: Any software or product developed by the User that integrates or uses the NxTicker APIs.
+c. **Client Application**: Any software or product developed by the User that integrates or uses the NXTicker APIs.

 ## 2. Grant of License

-NxTicker grants User a limited, non-exclusive, non-transferable, revocable license to access and use the APIs and Content, solely in accordance with these Terms.
+NXTicker grants User a limited, non-exclusive, non-transferable, revocable license to access and use the APIs and Content, solely in accordance with these Terms.

 - **Commercial Use**: Use is deemed commercial if the APIs are integrated into a product or service offered by financial institutions, wealth managers, brokers, or fintech apps for their business or end-users.